k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 ## Highlighting Tables by Population Order

-Highlighting tables by their associated populations' order lets you understand better the population flows.
+Highlighting tables by their associated population order provides a better understanding of the population flows.

 To activate it: